Political theorist, philosopher, and scholar of world politics and international law.

 He also worked as a principal research officer in the Senate environment, communications and arts committee where he led the drafting of reports on Australia’s response to climate change and the Jabiluka uranium mine in Kakadu national park, among others, and was an activist on campaigns for independence in East Timor and West Papua and against the war on Bougainville with the Nuclear Free and Independent Pacific (NFIP) movement.

 —Anthony Burke & Stefanie Fishel, The Ecology Politic (MIT Press, 2025), p.
-178.
+221.

 Research & Writing

-Anthony is an interdisciplinary scholar who works across philosophy, social theory, political ecology, international relations, earth system science, and international law.
+Anthony is an interdisciplinary scholar who works across philosophy, social theory, political ecology, international relations, earth system governance, and international law.
 His recent work has focused on environmental political theory and new models of earth system governance for the Anthropocene: proposals for ecoregion assemblies and an earth system council, a coal elimination treaty, and a climate governance architecture for a net zero world hovering at planetary tipping points.

 Anthony is also an engaged public commentator and analyst, publishing articles on the Paris Agreement COPs for the Lowy Interpreter, environmental crimes and nuclear crisis in Ukraine for The Washington Post and Nature, and ecocide and biodiversity politics for The Conversation.